How to Spend 2 Days in Tucson, AZ (Weekend Itinerary + Map)

 Kitt Peak National Observatory

-In addition to everything astronomy-related, they also have a gift shop with beautiful gifts as well as panoramic views of the surrounding mountains.
+In addition to everything astronomy-related, they also have a gift shop with beautiful souvenirs and panoramic views of the surrounding mountains.
+Learn more on their website here.

 Day 2 in Tucson

 The saguaro cactus is a famous symbol of the American Southwest.
-This area, in addition to being home to the nation’s largest cacti, also has a variety of distinct plants that are unique to a tiny portion of the US.
+Saguaro National Park, in addition to being home to the nation’s largest cacti, has a variety of distinct plants that are unique to a tiny portion of the US.
+And it is a MUST visit when you’re in Tucson.

 Well-known hiking trails here are Freeman Homestead Trail, Loma Verde Loop, and Wild Dog Trail – all featuring desert landscapes with majestic plants.